FAQ (Frequently Anticipated Questions)

 Apropos of the aforementioned "English" checkbox, what is it, and what does it do?

 It signifies whether the text is English, so that the syllabification can be done differently.
-English syllabification is done by checking each word against a dictionary (actually by feeding them into the lyric hyphenator at this site) and it only updates the local dictionary every 5 seconds, so you will sometimes have to wait for it to properly syllabify the text.
+English syllabification is done by checking each word against a dictionary (actually by feeding them into the lyric hyphenator at

 Is there any way to hear what the chant might sound like?